 Level 1 & Level 2 Registration

-Check with Methods Instructors for questions about and scheduling clinical experiences.
+Check with Methods Instructors for questions about clinical experiences.

 CLINICAL EXPERIENCE (CE) GUIDELINES FOR SECONDARY TEACHER PREPARATION